dannyhazley/xls-json-mapper/README.md

 $ python ./main.py
 ```

-Please ensure you are running Python 3.15 to run.
+Please ensure you are running Python 3.13.5, and have pandas installed to run.